This is the first post in the Building a Reading Community blog series to kick off the 2022-23 school year. All posts in the series can be found here.

 Up Next in the Series: #2: Make Use of Browsing Boxes From the Start.
 All posts in this blog series can be found linked here.
 To learn more about making the effort to get to know your students in order to build a reading community, pages 10-15 in Answers to Your Biggest Questions About Teaching Elementary Reading offer more practices and methods.

-One thought on “#1: Learn About and Celebrate Your Students”
+One response to “#1: Learn About and Celebrate Your Students”

 Great ideas!
 It’s so important to take time to get to really know the students.
 Providing free choice time also turns it into what the students want it to be instead of an assigned chore.
 Let’s remember that children are curious by nature and not to kill their interest in learning!